MarkPflug/Sylvan/docs/Sylvan.Data.Csv.Benchmarks.md

 ### Sylvan
 The Sylvan.Data.Csv library, is currently the fastest available CSV parser for dotNET that I'm aware of.

+Sylvan offers two CSV writing APIs: `CsvWriter` which offers raw writing capabilities similar to other libraries, and `CsvDataWriter` which writes the a `DbDataReader` data to a `CsvWriter`.

 ### *Select
 The approach that Sylvan and NReco use for processing CSV make them even more efficient when reading only a subset of the columns in a file.
 These benchmarks measures reading only 3 of the 85 columns.